garrandall/popular-music-data/tracks/when-you-re-hot-you-re-hot-jerry-reed.md

 When you're hot, you're hot
 And when you're not, you're not
-Put all the money in an' let's roll 'em again
+Put all the money in and let's roll 'em again
 When you're hot, you're hot
 La la la la la la, la la la la la
 La la la la la la, when you're hot, you're hot